antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 Great, now you can use `class="m-1"` to set the margin.
 But as you might see, with this approach, you can't set the margin outside of 1 to 10, and also, you need to pay the cost of shipping 10 CSS rules even if you have only used one.
 Later if you want to support different margin directions like `mt` for `margin-top`, `mb` for `margin-bottom`.
 With those 4 directions, you are multiplying your CSS size by 5.
 Then when it comes to variants like `hover:` and `focus:` - you know the story.
 At that point, adding one more utility often means you are going to introduce a few extra kilobytes.
 Thus, this is also why the traditional Tailwind ships megabytes of CSS.

 To solve this, Tailwind came up with the solution by using [PurgeCSS](https://purgecss.com/) to scan your dist bundle and remove the rules you don't need.
 Now you have only a few KBs of CSS in production.
 However, note that the purging would only work in the production build, meaning you are still working with the tremendous CSS in development.
-It wasn't that prominent in Webpack, but it becomes a pain in Vite, giving the rest are now coming blazing fast.
+It wasn't that prominent in Webpack, but it becomes a pain in Vite, given the rest are now coming blazing fast.

 While generating and purging approach have its limitations, could we have a better solution?